lshigami/BananaCattyGame/README.md

 ## How to Play

-Use the arrow keys to move your character around the screen.
+Use the arrow keys ( "A" to move Left and "D" to move right) to move your character around the screen.
 Collect bananas to increase your score, but watch out for bombs - if you touch them, you'll lose a life.
 If you lose all 3 lives, the game is over.

 ## Features